 This spongy roll cake is easier than you’d expect and makes for the perfect summer dessert!
 The vanilla cake balances well with a homemade whipped cream and freshly sliced peaches.

-I receivedfree products in exchange for this post.
+I received product samples from Sam’s Fresh Salsa to help in the creation of this post.
 All opinions are my own.

 Yes, it’s summer, but the weather here hasn’t felt like it the last week or so.
 All the dreary, rainy days have me craving comfort food so I took one of my summer staples – salsa! – and turned it into the perfect rainy-day dinner.